-A third unit is currently undergoing renovations for use by Carle Foundation's Healthy Beginnings Program.
+A third unit is currently being used by Carle Foundation's Healthy Beginnings Program.
 The Healthy Beginnings Program was launched to reduce complex disparities and, ultimately, break local poverty cycles.
 Nurses and social workers provide supportive care and services directly to expectant mothers and their families during and after their pregnancy.
-Once completed, the home will be used as an affordable housing unit for a family participating in the Healthy Beginnings Program.
+The home is being used as an affordable housing unit for a family participating in the Healthy Beginnings Program.